 Payroll Roles and Remuneration

-NZPPA was formed in 2007 with the aim of developing payroll as a recognised profession.
+NZPPA was formed in 2007 to develop payroll as a recognised profession.
 Payroll is a function of accounting, but over time as employment law has become more complex, it has become more than just an accounting activity.
 This is why in larger organisations you may find payroll under Finance or Human Resources.

 Payroll is payroll with the outcome always being to pay an employee correctly and on time.
-But the activities, processes, systems and decision making can be different from one payroll environment to the next.
+However, the activities, processes, systems and decision-making can be different from one payroll environment to the next.
 For this reason, there is not one job description that will always exactly fit what a payroll practitioner does.
 It is usually a mixture of payroll activities.

 For existing payroll staff

-It is important that existing payroll practitioners have a job description that reflects the work they do as one of the issues is that payroll practitioners are undervalued because of employers’ failure to understand what’s involved and the myth that the payroll system does everything and staff are just there for data entry.
+Existing payroll practitioners must have a job description that reflects the work they do as one of the issues is that payroll practitioners are undervalued because of employers’ failure to understand what’s involved and the myth that the payroll system does everything and staff are just there for data entry.
 A job description that details the work, skills and experience required to run an employer’s payroll can then be used to ensure remuneration is consistent with the actual importance of the payroll position to the business.

 Starting your career in payroll